 - Preparation for the Pot

-Although more challenging to prepare for the table than rabbit, squirrel is a tasty, nutritious and low fat meat that lends itself well to curries, stews and beyond.
-You will leave being able to confidently skin, butcher and cook one of these abundant sources of protein.
+Although much more challenging to prepare for the table than rabbit, squirrel is a tasty, nutritious and low fat meat that lends itself well to curries, stews and beyond.
+You will learn how to skin, butcher and cook one of these abundant sources of protein.

 9.30am - 4.30pm

 There is no shooting of live animals on this course.